Stock Rule

 The Stock Has 50 Cards and 5 Deals

 A standard Spider Solitaire layout starts with 54 cards in the tableau.
-The remaining 50 cards stay in the stock, split naturally into five 10-card deals.
+The remaining 50 cards stay in the stock, split into five 10-card rows.
+Each stock click places one new face-up card onto each tableau column.

 • After five deals, the stock is empty.

-A stock deal can rescue a stuck board, but it can also bury same-suit runs and turn simple columns into mixed-suit clutter.
-Good players use every productive tableau move before dealing.
+A stock deal can rescue a stuck board, but it can also bury same-suit runs and turn clean columns into mixed-suit clutter.
+Use the tableau first when it can still reveal cards, protect sequence mobility, or make an empty column useful before the next row lands.

 • Reveal face-down cards before dealing when possible.